lifting-bits/mcsema/README.md

 # McSema [![Slack Chat](http://empireslacking.herokuapp.com/badge.svg)](https://empireslacking.herokuapp.com/)

+McSema is an executable lifter.
+It translates ("lifts") executable binaries from native machine code to LLVM bitcode.
+LLVM bitcode is an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) form of a program that was originally created for the [retargetable LLVM compiler](https://llvm.org), but which is also very useful for performing program analysis methods that would not be possible to perform on an executable binary directly.

+McSema enables analysts to find and retroactively harden binary programs against security bugs, independently validate vendor source code, and generate application tests with high code coverage.
+McSema isn’t just for static analysis.
+The lifted LLVM bitcode can also be [fuzzed with libFuzzer](https://github.com/trailofbits/mcsema/blob/master/docs/UsingLibFuzzer.md), an LLVM-based instrumented fuzzer that would otherwise require the target source code.
+The lifted bitcode can even be [compiled](https://github.com/trailofbits/mcsema/blob/master/docs/UsingLibFuzzer.md) back into a [runnable program](https://github.com/trailofbits/mcsema/blob/master/docs/McsemaWalkthrough.md)!
+This is a procedure known as static binary rewriting, binary translation, or binary recompilation.

-McSema lifts x86 and amd64 binaries to LLVM bitcode modules.
-McSema support both Linux and Windows binaries, and most x86 and amd64 instructions, including integer, X87, MMX, SSE and AVX operations.
+McSema supports lifting both Linux (ELF) and Windows (PE) executables, and understands most x86 and amd64 instructions, including integer, X87, MMX, SSE and AVX operations.
+AARCH64 (ARMv8) instruction support is in active development.
+For a full list of which instructions are supported and which are not, you can use the `mcsema-lift --list-supported` command.

-McSema is separated into two conceptual parts: control flow recovery and instruction translation.
-Control flow recovery is performed using the `mcsema-disass` tool, which uses IDA Pro to disassemble a binary file and produces a control flow graph.
-Instruction translation is performed using the `mcsema-lift` tool, which converts the control flow graph into LLVM bitcode.
+Using McSema is a two-step process: control flow recovery, and instruction translation.
+Control flow recovery is performed using the `mcsema-disass` tool, which relies on IDA Pro to disassemble a binary file and produce a control flow graph.
+Instruction translation is then performed using the `mcsema-lift` tool, which converts the control flow graph into LLVM bitcode.
+Under the hood, the instruction translation capability of `mcsema-lift` is implemented in the [`remill` library](https://github.com/trailofbits/remill).
+The development of `remill` was a result of refactoring and improvements to McSema, and was first introduced with McSema version 2.0.0.
+Read more about `remill` [below](#FAQ).

+McSema and `remill` were developed and are maintained by Trail of Bits, funded by and used in research for DARPA and the US Department of Defense.

 ## Build status